irotoris/kube-sqs-autoscaler/README.md

 ### Deploying kube-sqs-autoscaler

-Deployin kube-sqs-autoscaler should be as simple as applying this deployment:
+Deploy in kube-sqs-autoscaler should be as simple as applying this deployment:

 ```yaml
 ---